 - 9.2.1 These people will have been involved in the incident but will not necessarily want or require medical attention.
-They must be removed from the hazard to a Survivor Reception Centre. - 9.2.2 They will all be witnesses however, and the police service will need to collate their details for the benefit of the Casualty Information Bureau as well as the Senior Investigating Officer.
+They must be removed from the hazard to a Survivor Reception Centre. - 9.2.2 They will all be witnesses however and will need to be eliminated from any missing persons enquiries, the police service will need to collate their details for the benefit of the Casualty Information Bureau as well as the Senior Investigating Officer.
 This can be done at a Survivor Reception Centre.